nasaie/Rasa-CustomChatBot/data/nlu.md

 - ask_account_choices
 - can i know about account?
 - account
+- account topic
+- topic account
+- info on account
+- Tell me about account
+- Can you tell me about account?

 ## intent:faq_account1
 - What are the basic infrastructures for revenue collection?